-- The Energy Efficiency Alberta Business, Non-Profit, and Institutional Energy Savings Program offers rebates to encourage schools to choose high-efficiency products (up to $100,000 per Site ID)
+- The Energy Efficiency Alberta Business Energy Savings Program offers rebates to encourage schools to choose high-efficiency products (up to $25,000 per individual facility)

 - Energy Performance Contracts are made possible through Alberta's Capital Borrowing Regulation under the school act (considered a 'best practice' nationally).
 They transfer the risk of borrowing for major energy efficiency retrofits from the school board to the contractor.
-Click here for an evaluation by ASBOA (Alberta School Business Officials Association) and here for more information by the Energy Services Association of Canada.
+Click here for more information by the Energy Services Association of Canada.

 Sourcing green infrastructure

-- For example, the Alberta Energy Efficiency Alliance offer a variety of relevant services, including a list of certified agencies who can provide energy audits for school boards.
+- The Alberta Energy Efficiency Alliance offers a variety of relevant services, including a list of organizations who can provide energy audits for school boards.

 We have only just begun to compile this list, so this section is just a placeholder for now– please send us your suggestions!